-Adverse childhood experiences (ACES) significantly impact the likelihood of future substance abuse, violence, and justice system involvement.3 Prevention and intervention strategies, such as early identification of trauma and trauma-informed treatment can significantly reduce the impacts of ACES.
-With SJI support, the NCSC, the Institute for Intergovernmental Research (IIR), the National Council of Juvenile and Family Court Judges (NCJFCJ), and The National Judicial College (NJC) have developed a collaboration to assist state courts in addressing the impact of opioids on children.
+Adverse childhood experiences (ACES) significantly impact the likelihood of future substance abuse, violence, and justice system involvement.
+Prevention and intervention strategies, such as early identification of trauma and trauma-informed treatment, can significantly reduce the impacts of ACES.
+With SJI support, the National Center for State Courts (NCSC), the Institute for Intergovernmental Research (IIR), the National Council of Juvenile and Family Court Judges (NCJFCJ), and The National Judicial College (NJC) have developed a collaboration to assist state courts in addressing the impact of opioids on children and families.